ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 `$existingWorkSpaceRG`: the resource group containing the Log Analytics Workspace above.

 `$skipDeployment`: the setup script will run everything but the Azure Resources deployment (for debug/testing only).

+### Lighthouse Configuration
+If this Guardrails Accelerator solution will be deployed in a scenario where a central Azure tenant will report on the Guardrails data of this Azure tenant, include the `-configureLighthouseAccessDelegation` switch parameter when calling setup.ps1.
+In order for Azure Policy to automatically delegate access to Defender for Cloud data for every subscription under the specified Management Group, the Policy Assignment Managed Service Identity is granted 'Owner' rights at the Management Group scope.

+For this feature to deploy, the following values must also existing the config.json file:

+- lighthouseServiceProviderTenantID
+- lighthousePrincipalDisplayName
+- lighthousePrincipalId
+- lighthouseTargetManagementGroupID